BioDivHealth/Disease-prevalence-NicheCentralityTheory/README.md

 - Select the set of environmental variables to model species habitat suitability
 - Select the algorithm to calculate species SDM (right now only GLMs are implemented)
 - Download the spatial information for the different rodent species
-- Get the disease prevalence data
+- Get the disease prevalence data, prepare the data into format vlance patogen prevalence group by desease and host

 - Add a distance to border and distance to polygon (size) arguments to distnce_p_points functiom